ec-jrc/lisflood-lisvap/4_LISVAP_run/index.md

-The Table below lists all **meteorological input variables** (note that not all of them are compulsory, which will be explained later).
+The Table below lists all **meteorological input variables** (note that not all of them are compulsory).

 **Table:** *LISVAP meteorological input variables*